What are browser developer tools?

 - In Microsoft Edge, or Opera, tap/click Elements.

 - In Safari, the controls are not so clearly presented, but you should see the HTML if you haven't selected something else to appear in the window.
 Press the Style button to see the CSS.

-For a start, try right-clicking (Ctrl-clicking) an HTML element in the DOM inspector and look at the context menu.
-The menu options vary among browsers, but the important ones are mostly the same:
+For a start, right-click (Ctrl-click) an HTML element in the DOM inspector and look at the context menu.
+The available menu options vary among browsers, but the important ones are mostly the same: